 Dr Federica Alberti

-I am keen to widen participation in the study of economics.
-I secured financial support from the Royal Economic Society–through its 'Discover Economics' initiative–for a conference promoting economics to girls in Portsmouth.
+In 2019 I secured financial support from the Royal Economic Society–through its 'Discover Economics' initiative–for a conference promoting economics to girls in Portsmouth.
 I have established within my faculty a 'Women in Economics' network as an events platform for young female economists.

 I hold a PhD in Economics from the University of East Anglia, a MSc in Economics from the University of Siena (Italy), and a BSc in Economics from the University of Bologna (Italy).
 Prior to joining the University of Portsmouth, I was Research Associate at the Max Planck Institute of Economics in Germany.
-Before that I had been Research Associate at the Centre for Reasoning, University of Kent.
+Before that, I had been Research Associate at the Centre for Reasoning, University of Kent.
 In autumn 2019 I was granted research leave, during which I visited the University of Southampton.

 I act as personal tutor to undergraduate students.
 I supervise final year, undergraduate projects, Master's dissertations and PhD research.

 I am happy to receive applications relating to PhD research in behavioural economics.